The phrase “business redesign” might have you quaking in your boots. After all, who wants to start all over again from scratch?

-Instead, I think of business reinvention as a process of looking at your current business model and your own goals, and finding places that could use a makeover.
+Instead, I think of business reinvention as a process of rethinking your current business model and your own goals, and finding places that could use a redesign.
 Knowing why you’re reinventing your business is the first step in the process of transformation.

-There are lots of places where you can transform your business: your marketing, your target audience, the services and products you sell, the way back-office administration happens, your technology, your scale (national versus local), your resource base, your business and personal goals.
+There are lots of places where you can rethink and transform your business: your marketing, your target audience, the services and products you sell, the way back-office administration happens, your technology, your scale (national versus local), your resource base, your business and personal goals.
 You can choose to remodel every single one of these items or pick the one that will give you the biggest bang for the buck.

-Some business reinvention stories…
+Some business redesign stories…

 One of my clients is a chiropractor and has been doing it for nearly 30 years.
-But as she gets older, its harder and harder to lift patients off the table and the work itself causes her back and shoulder pain.
-In addition she feels that she would like to reach a larger audience with her message of being in conscious choice about all aspects of your life and not just following what everyone else tells you to do or think.
+But as she gets older, it’s harder and harder to lift patients off the table and the work itself causes her back and shoulder pain.
+In addition, she feels that she would like to reach a larger audience with her message of being in conscious choice about all aspects of your life and not just following what everyone else tells you to do or think.
 She will take everything she’s ever learned as a chiropractor and everything she’s been studying and living for the past 30 years and create a new business where she can teach and coach.

 Another client of mine stayed in the same industry but changed his service offerings.
-In the past he had offered sign design and installation to his local customers.
+In the past, he had offered sign design and installation to his local customers.
 Now he’s offering sign management on a national scale to large organizations with multiple locations throughout the USA.
 He’s taken all his knowledge, experience and connections and put them to work for a new, larger, and more lucrative target audience.

 You decide how, when and where to transform your business

-Business reinvention is what you make it.
+Business redesign is what you make it.
 But it’s not making tiny tweaks here and there; it’s shaking up the whole business and marketing models and realigning them to your goals, values and needs.